 Your local climate should factor into your decision.
 Different glazing, tint and protection technologies offer different benefits.
 And many are designed specifically for certain climates or regions.
 If you live in Ohio, you want windows that help keep your home warm in the winter and cool in the summer.
 But if you call Florida home, you’re more concerned with blocking the sun’s rays and holding up through hurricane season.

 Reducing energy costs and protecting the environment are common goals for homeowners undergoing the window replacement process.
 ENERGY STAR® windows are independently-certified products that are proven to do those two things.

 Glass is one of many factors that contribute to the energy efficiency of windows.
-The coating, insulating air or gas, and number of panes all play a role in the overall efficiency.
+The coating, insulating air or gas and number of panes all play a role in the overall energy efficiency.
 Each of these elements can have different benefits in different climates and combinations.
 The options you choose can affect your home’s heating and cooling costs and your impact on the environment.